Testing Spreading Behavior in Networks with Arbitrary Topologies: Upper Bounds for the Case T = 2

 \begin{proof} Every node in $Y_1$ or $Z_1$ has at most $\theta$ white neighbors by definition, so at most this many neighbors in $X_2$.
 Hence there are at most $\theta n$ edges in total between $X_2$ and nodes not in $X_1$. \end{proof}

-Finally we show that, if \cref{alg:large-degree} accepts with at least constant probability, then we can correct all violations of either type with at most $\eps n/2$ modifications in total for each type.
+Finally we show that, if \cref{alg:large-degree} accepts $\ENV$ with at least constant probability, then we can correct all violations of either type with at most $\eps n/2$ modifications in total for each type.
+In both cases we must be careful so that these modifications do not create new violations of their own.

-\begin{claim} If \cref{alg:large-degree} accepts with at least constant probability, then $\ENV$ has at most $\eps n/2$ many type I violations.
-These can be fixed without creating any new violations by coloring $\ENV(v,2)$ black for every violation $(v,2)$. \end{claim}
+\begin{claim} If \cref{alg:large-degree} accepts $\ENV$ with at least constant probability, then there are at most $\eps n/2$ many type I violations in $\ENV$.
+These violations can be corrected (without creating any new ones) by recoloring $\ENV(v,2)$ black for every violation $(v,2)$. \end{claim}

 \begin{proof} Let $R$ be the set of nodes corresponding to type I violations, that is,

 We prove the claim by proving the contrapositive; that is, if $\abs{R} \ge \eps n/2$, then \cref{alg:large-degree} rejects $\ENV$ with high probability.